Last Updated on

 – Carl Rogers

-Since 2000, year the American Psychologist devoted a whole issue to it, the positive psychology movement took off, leading to a great number of articles and books published, conferences , grants to research, courses and so forth.
+In 2000, American Psychologist devoted a whole issue to positive psychology.
+Since then, a great number of articles and books were published.
+Conferences, grants for research, and courses have also multiplied.

 “Positive psychology is the study of the conditions and processes that contribute to the flourishing or optimal functioning of people, groups and institutions.”